 About 2 years ago, I posted the announcement of Microsoft Research’s WorldWide Telescope (WWT) – a project to map out the stars, planets, solar systems and anything not on the Earth (see WorldWide Telescope Now Available!).
-That was some time ago and WorldWide Telescope has expanded its interfaces from a client based application, to a sharing of backyard astronomy information to a Silverlight web-based implementation to now a Bing Maps application.
+That was some time ago and WorldWide Telescope has expanded its interfaces from a client based application, to a sharing of backyard astronomy information app.
 I knew there was a reason that I was blogging about WWT way back when and finally my tag cloud rings true with all those hot celestial bodies overlaying on Bing Maps.

-The WorldWide Telescope application allows you to view most of the features available in the Silverlight client right in Bing Maps.
-Yes, the WWT provides real time information about how the space is moving over the Earth.
+The WorldWide Telescope site provides real time information about how the space is moving over the Earth.
 This provides context for where celestial entities are in real time if you were to look up at the night sky.
 Upon launching the WWT Bing Maps App, you may get so excited and just want to see SOMETHING, so just jump right in with stars.
 You can click the “Start Here” button which enables a telescope mouse pointer which you drag somewhere onto the map.
 Once you drop it on the map the map will fade to the constellations and stars overhead.
 You can navigate the universe the same way you do Bing Maps by grabbing an area and dragging the map around (now a universe map).
 Cool!
 But, now what.
 Click the question mark icon near the bottom of the map.
 This enables a control that you can drag over specific entities on the universe map to identify what they are.
 You can discover known objects in space…the final frontier.
 To turn off the information view, just click the question mark icon again.